 If the employee already had additional unused accrued sick leave, the employer must allow the employee to use such unused accrued sick leave during the quarantine order.

 Employees who are sick or must take care of a family member that is sick may be entitled to benefits under the employer’s Paid Family Leave and Temporary Disability Insurance policies.
 Under the new law, a person subject to a quarantine order may be eligible for Paid Family Leave and Temporary Disability Insurance benefits, even if they are not sick, and without waiting for the normal 7-day waiting period.
 Temporary Disability Insurance benefits are equal to 50 percent of the employee’s average weekly wage for the last eight weeks worked, but no more than the maximum benefit allowed, currently $170 per week, for a maximum of 26 weeks of disability during any 52 consecutive week period.

 Given that the federal government has also mandated sick leave for employees affected by Coronavirus, the New York state law says that an employee who cannot work due to the Coronavirus will only receive New York State sick leave, Family Leave insurance benefits, and Temporary Disability insurance benefits to the extent that New York State law provides benefits greater than federal law.

 New York City Law

-Under New York City law, an employee who has the Coronavirus or any illness or health condition, is entitled to either: up to five days of unpaid sick leave for employers with four or less employees, or up to five days of paid sick leave for employers with five or more employees.
+Under New York City law, an employee who has the Coronavirus or any illness or health condition is entitled to either: up to five days of unpaid sick leave for employers with four or fewer employees, or up to five days of paid sick leave for employers with five or more employees.
 Employees accrue sick leave at a rate of one hour per 30 hours worked.

 Employees Who Must Stay Home to Take Care of Someone Who Has Been Quarantined, or to Take Care of a Child Who is Home Because of a School Closure Due to the Pandemic